War Dogs (2016 film): Plot

-David returns to Miami, quits AEY, and demands the money he is owed, but Efraim refuses.
-David returns to working as a massage therapist and convinces Iz to move back in with him, telling her the truth about AEY.
-Weeks later, Efraim and Ralph offer David a paltry severance package, so David threatens Efraim with evidence of his falsified company documents.
+On returning to Miami, David quits AEY and demands compensation for his work on the Afghan deal, but Efraim refuses to pay him anything.
+David returns to working as a massage therapist and convinces Iz to move back in with him after telling her the truth about AEY.
+Three months later, Efraim, with Ralph serving as a mediator, offers David a paltry severance package; David tells Ralph what they have been doing, unaware that Ralph is wearing a listening device for the FBI.
+They have been denounced by Enver, who was never paid.

-David and Efraim are arrested by the FBI after the disgruntled Enver reported them.
-The FBI had previously arrested Ralph, who wore a wire in an incriminating meeting with David and Efraim.
-Efraim is sentenced to four years in prison for conspiracy and fraud on the Afghan deal, while David pleads guilty and gets seven months house arrest for his cooperation.
+David and Efraim are arrested.
+Efraim is sentenced to four years in prison, while David pleads guilty and is sentenced to seven months of house arrest.